git-konick/exam.repo/README.md

  ### Contact

- The best way to get in touch with me is [on Twitter](https://www.twitter.org/@KoNick_
+ The best way to get in touch with me is [on Twitter](https://www.twitter.org/)

- nano README.md
+ README.md